scikit-beam/scikit-beam/doc/development/workflow/get_devel_version.rst

 Your repository already has several branches; see them if you want by running ``git branch -a``.
-Most of them are on ``remotes/origin``; in other words, they exist on your remote copy of Astropy on GitHub.
+Most of them are on ``remotes/origin``; in other words, they exist on your remote copy of Scikit-beam on GitHub.

 There is one special branch, called *master*.
 Right now it is the one you are working on; you can tell because it has a marker next to it in your list of